matthewapeters/gpt4all_agent/README.md

 ## Platform Requirements

-Javus was built at tested on the following platform.
+Jarvus was built at tested on the following platform.

 ```bash